JibKh/Live-Data-Scrape/README.md

 In the 'files' folder, you can open the txt files and add or remove columns or companies.

 ### Warnings ###
-The txt files cannot contain any empty lines at the start, end or middle.// The adding companies of the code may cause error due to the website.
-Please manually add websites if it throws an error.// Do not open the Excel file while the code is running.
+The txt files cannot contain any empty lines at the start, end or middle.<br />
+The adding companies of the code may cause error due to the website.
+Please manually add websites if it throws an error.<br />
+Do not open the Excel file while the code is running.
 Please open it during its sleep time.
 Or copy it and open the copy file while it is running.